Ali-Mitchell/Regex-Tutorial/README.md

 `.` =

-in order to understand a special character as it's literal meaning they need to be encased in backslaches `\` `\$\20` = $20
+In order to understand a special character as it's literal meaning they need to be encased in backslashes `\` `\$\20` = $20

-Character classes \d, \w, and \s
-\d matches a number in any string, for example ab2c, 2 is found or de56fghi, 5 and 6 are are found in this string.

-\w finds any letter, number and underscore, for example 2bc3_a, or a 1 _ by themselves is found.

-\. matches any type of character, event special characters like &, $, *, >, / and .

 ##Flags